mrooney/pbdeploy/README.md

 ========

-pbdeploy (port-based deploy) is a script that handles starting, reloading and stopping your server processes, without taking up extra resources or requiring pidfiles.
+pbdeploy (port-based deploy) is a script that handles starting, reloading and stopping your server processes, without requiring a daemon or pidfiles.

 It also supports running scripts before and after certain services are loaded, such as installing requirements, performing database migrations,